-On January 16, 2018, the Corporation completed the acquisition of Central Fund of Canada Limited ("CFCL").
-The Corporation acquired all of the common shares of CFCL for \$500 in cash per share and CFCL was subsequently liquidated and dissolved and from Central Group Alberta Ltd. ("CGAL"), CFCL also acquired from CGAL the rights and obligations under the administration agreement, to administer and manage CFCL's assets, for an aggregate purchase price consisting of \$105 million in cash and 6,997,387 Common Shares, plus a cash earnout payment ("CFCL Transaction").
-Pursuant to the CFCL Transaction, all or substantially all of the assets and liabilities of CFCL were transferred to a newly formed trust, Sprott Physical Gold and Silver Trust (the "CEF").
-At the time of closing, the CFCL Transaction, doubled the size of the Corporation's exchange-listed products franchise and increased the Corporation's AUM to more than \$11.5 billion.
-On January 16, 2018, the CEF Trust began trading on the NYSE Arca under the symbol "CEF" and on the Toronto Stock Exchange (the "TSX") under the symbols "CEF.U" and CEF.
-The ongoing operation of the CEF Trust is managed by SAM.
+On January 16, 2018, the Corporation completed its acquisition of Central Fund of Canada Limited ("CFCL") and the right to manage administer and manage physical gold and silver bullion assets that were transferred to a newly formed trust, Sprott Physical Gold and Silver Trust ("CEF"), for an aggregate purchase price consisting of CAD\$105 million in cash and 699,739 Common Shares, plus a cash earnout payment (the "CFCL Transaction").
+At the time of closing, the CFCL Transaction, doubled the size of the Corporation's exchange-listed products franchise and increased the Corporation's AUM to more than CAD\$11.5 billion.
+CEF is managed by SAM and trades on the NYSE Arca and the TSX.